stevewedig/blog/README.md

 Alternatively you can just copy the library files into your own codebase.
 The code depends on [Google Guava](https://code.google.com/p/guava-libraries/).

-### Adding to your GWT module file (if using GWT)
+### Inheriting Foundation in your GWT module file (if you're using GWT)

-In addition to providing the dependency code, add this line to your .gwt.xml file:
+In addition to getting the code via Maven or other mechanism, add this line to your .gwt.xml file:

     <inherits name="com.stevewedig.foundation.Foundation" />